 - Various clients of an insurance company pool in their risks.
 Hence, they pay the premiums together.
 So when one or a few incur a financial loss, the claimed money is given out of this accumulated fund.
 This makes each client bear a nominal fee

 - Insurance coverage can be provided for medical expenses, vehicle damage, property loss/damage, etc. depending on the type of insurance

 - Premium, policy limit, and deductible are the main components of an insurance coverage policy.
 The policy buyer should check them thoroughly while buying an insurance policy

-An insurance policy performs various functions.
-However, some of these are its fundamental functions, and the rest are additional ones.
+An insurance policy performs various functions and comes with multiple benefits.
+Below are some of its most fundamental advantages, along with some of the secondary and the rest are additional ones.
 The basic functions of insurance coverage are: